-- 1. In the NES Administrator Console, select Search. - 2.
-In the Search page, select the Users Option. - 3.
-In the search field, type the full or partial username, first name, or last name of the user. - 4.
+- 1. In the Search page, select the Users Option. - 2.
+In the Search field, type the full or partial username, first name, or last name of the user. - 3.
 Click search.
-The Search page displays the user, or a list of users that match the search criteria. - 5.
-Select the Domain\username link of the user to open the User Details page. - 6.
-On the Users page, perform the following actions: - a) Click the Disconnect link beside the Nymi Band. - b) On the Disassociate window, scroll down and click Disassociate. - 7.
-Select the Is Active box and (if necessary) the Is Primary box. - 8.
+The Search page displays the user, or a list of users that match the search criteria. - 4.
+Select the Domain\username link of the user to open the User Details page. - 5.
+On the Users page, perform the following actions: - a) Click the Disconnect link beside the Nymi Band. - b) On the Disassociate window, scroll down and click Disassociate. - 6.
+Select the Is Active box and (if necessary) the Is Primary box. - 7.
 Click save.
 The original Nymi Band is enabled for the user.
 The Is Active field for the temporary Nymi Band is empty.

-12.4.2.2 - Replacing the Nymi Band for a User
+Replacing the Nymi Band for a User

 A user can have one active Nymi Band only.
 If a user requires a new Nymi Band, for example, to replace a lost or broken one, perform the following steps to disable the existing Nymi Band for a user, and then add a new Nymi Band for the user.